ftttank/ftttank.github.io/content/authors/Zhihui_Li/_index.md

 ---
 # Display name
-title: Alex Elbel
+title: Zhihui Li

 # Username (this should match the folder name)
 authors:
-- Alex Elbel
+- Zhihui Li

 #Author Names (alternative spellings etc)
 names:
-- Alex Elbel
+- Zhihui Li

 # Is this the primary user of the site?
 superuser: false